liblava/liblava/DOCS.md

 #### 3. window input

-Here is another example that shows how to create a `lava::window` and handle `lava::input`
+Here is another example that shows how to create a `lava window` and handle `lava input`

 ```c++
 frame frame(argh);